charc46/portfolio/src/projects/cocktails/cocktails.md

 tagline: 'Mr Cocktails World is a Rails app that allows you to add your favourite cocktail to the list.'
 ---

+---
-Mr Cocktails World is a Rails app that allows you to add your favourite cocktail to the list!
-Including a title, ingredients and a photo.
+**Mr Cocktails World is a Rails app that allows you to add your favourite cocktail to the menu!**

+---
+Users can visit the site and upload their own cocktails and then add ingredients and a photo if they wish.

+I built this fun little app as part of Le Wagon coding bootcamp.
+It was one of the first fully functioning Rails apps that I put together by myself.

 ## Technologies used:
-1. Ruby on Rails
+* Ruby on Rails
-2. HTML
+* HTML
-3. CSS/Sass
+* CSS/Sass
-4. PostgreSQL
+* PostgreSQL
-5. Hosted on Heroku
+* Hosted on Heroku
-6. Image hosting with Cloudinary
+* Image hosting with Cloudinary